justLxy/Watermark/rust/README.md

 cargo add trustmark
 ```

-A basic usage example of `trustmark` is:
+A basic example of using `trustmark` is:

 ```rust
 use trustmark::{Trustmark, Version, Variant};